Cornell-MAE-UG/fa25-portfolio-kec248/_projects/thermofluidsystemanalysis.md

 <p>
   <strong>Observations:</strong><br>
-  Increasing the initial hot reservoir temperature increased the overall temperature driving force, but did not produce significant changes in heat exchanger behavior compared to the baseline parallel-flow case.
+  Although the higher inlet temperature increased the temperature difference between the streams, the overall exchanger behavior remained similar to the baseline parallel-flow case.
+No major changes in performance trends were observed.
 </p>

 <h2>Effect of Relative Flow Rate (Reduced Hot-Side Flow Rate)</h2>

 <p>
-  In this experiment, the hot-side tubing was pinched to reduce the hot-side mass flow rate while maintaining approximately the same cold-side flow rate.
-The stream with the lower mass flow rate experiences a larger temperature change and becomes the limiting stream in the heat transfer process.
+  In this experiment, the hot-side tubing was partially constricted to reduce the hot-side mass flow rate while keeping the cold-side flow approximately constant.
+The stream with the lower mass flow rate experiences a larger temperature change and therefore becomes the limiting side in the heat transfer process.
 </p>

 <p>